JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notesScheduling.md

 ## Process states
 - Only one process can be run at a time - assigned the **running** state
-- Processes in the queue are wating for CPU time - assigned the **runnable** state
+- Processes in the queue are wating for CPU time - assigned the **runnable/ready to run** state
 - Processes wating for an I/O to contuinue, such as hard drive access - assigned the **Blocked/Suspended** state

-The suspended state is less common and needs to be managed seperatly to not block up the queue
+The suspended state is less common and needs to be managed seperatly to not block up the queue.
+Processes will wait in the blocked queue untill there is an interupt which it can use.
+It can then be moved straight into the ready to run queue.

 ![image](https://user-images.githubusercontent.com/72783315/145560818-29f9b4dc-f81b-47a1-8da3-6459630d8b19.png)

-##
+### Runnable state
+It is up to the scheduler with the use of an scheduling algorithm to decide on which programs to place where in the queue.
+Any programs in the state are already loaded into main memory.

+### Running state
+Whislt running, a program can do several things to exit the running state
+ - Complete the task and close.
+ - Be interupted by the scheduler.
+This is not the same as an interupt, this is the OS telling the program to stop using the CPU and be placed back into the runnable queue.
+This could also be the program running out of its alocated time
+ - Become blocked and move out of the CPU to avoid wasting time
+ - Give up CPU time volunterily